 A divided workplace won’t get very far.
 You don’t have to be best friends with every coworker.
 But remember that you are a child of God and His light shines through you.
 Don’t hold back God’s light to someone just because they make your job difficult.

 Don’t hold back God’s light to someone just because they make your job difficult.

 “Every Kingdom divided against itself will be ruined, and every city or household divided against itself will not stand.” – Matthew 12:25

-Next time you’re at work ask yourself “How would Jesus do this job differently?”
+Next time you’re at work, ask yourself, “How would Jesus do this job differently?”
 Really think about it.
 How would he teach your students?
 How would he care for your patients?
-What way would he attend to your customer?
+In what way would he attend to your customer?
 How would he deal with your boss?